Blog

 The trouble is, they can’t afford not to – getting price optimisation right can unlock 300 basis point EBITDA growth.

-It would be easy to assume that these retailers are somehow behind the curve; unable or unwilling to keep up with technological advances.
+It would be easy to assume that traditional retailers are somehow behind the curve; unable or unwilling to keep up with technological advances.
 But the reality is that the incumbent price optimisation solutions on offer today – be they price elasticity studies, virtual store experiments, or black box AI – are not fit for purpose.

 Why price optimisation in traditional retail has failed…so far